 Marketing

-This is the advertisement of the film, this is how the film attracts its audience.
+This is the advertisement of the film, this is how the film attracts

 Trailer